danielendeg/nugetpackageupdate/specs/SQL/Schema-Migrations.md

 ```
 Technically, SQL Query be like-

-select min(MaxVersion), current from InstanceSchema where timeout>now and Name="instance1"
+select min(MaxVersion), current from InstanceSchema where timeout>now

-for server1 -  returns 55, 53
+Returns 55, 53

 select max(version) from SchemaVersion where Version between Current and min(MaxVersion) and Status="complete"